mfocko/kb/blog/aoc-2022/01-week-1.md

 ### Solution

-We need to „_build_“ a filesystem from the input that is given in a following form:
+We need to „_build_“ a file system from the input that is given in a following form:
 ```
 $ cd /
 $ ls